"""Postprocess aviation emissions for SSP 2024."""

 import pandas as pd

-from genno import Key
+from genno import Key, quote

 from message_ix_models import Context